nitu8860/HangMan/README.md

 The project consists of the following files:

 Main.java: The main Java file that contains the implementation of the game.

-README.md: The file you are currently reading that provides information about the project.

 ## Acknowledgements: